-- By default, Applications qualify for points based on the most up-to-date information available as of: - November 1, 2023 for the 2024 Competitive Round. - November 1, 2024 for the 2025 Competitive Round. - If updates are conducted between this date and the Application Submission Deadline, the Applicant may claim points based on either the original or updated data. - If an external source publishes a data update based on a methodology that differs from the original data referenced in the QAP and this change would have a substantively different impact on Scoring outcomes relative to the prior version, DCA will publish any changes to documents or policies reflecting the new methodology for a thirty-day public comment period prior to formal implementation.
+- By default, Applications qualify for points based on the most up-to-date information available as of: - $\circ$ ~ November 1, 2025 for the 2026 Competitive Round. - November 1, 2026 for the 2027 Competitive Round. - If updates are conducted between this date and the Application Submission Deadline, the Applicant may claim points based on either the original or updated data. - If an external source publishes a data update based on a methodology that differs from the original data referenced in the QAP and this change would have a substantively different impact on Scoring outcomes relative to the prior version, DCA will publish any changes to documents or policies reflecting the new methodology for a thirty-day public comment period prior to formal implementation.

-II.
-APPLICABILITY OF SCORING CRITERIA
+APPLICABILITY OF SCORING CRITERIA 11.

-New Affordability Preservation
+New A New Affordability servation

 9% 4%/Bonds 9% 4%/Bonds

-Extended Affordability Commitment \checkmark ✓ \checkmark \checkmark
+Extended Affordability Commitment ~ ✓ ✓ 1

-Minority- and Women-Owned Business Engagement \checkmark \checkmark \checkmark \checkmark
+Minority- and Women-Owned Business Engagement ✓ ✓ ✓ ✓

-Favorable Financing \checkmark ✓ \checkmark \checkmark
+Favorable Financing ~ ✓

-Compliance Performance \checkmark ✓ \checkmark \checkmark
+Compliance Performance ~ ✓ ✓ ✓

-Integrated Supportive Housing \checkmark ~ \checkmark \checkmark
+Integrated Supportive Housing ~ ✓ ✓ 1

-Readiness to Proceed 1 ✓ \checkmark ✓
+Readiness to Proceed ~ ✓ ✓ 1

-Deeper Targeting/Rent/Income Restrictions \checkmark \checkmark \checkmark \checkmark
+Deeper Targeting/Rent/Income Restrictions ~ ✓ ✓ 1

-HCV and PHA Notices \checkmark ✓ \checkmark \checkmark
+HCV and PHA Notices ✓ ✓ ✓ 1

-Desirable/Undesirable Activities \checkmark ✓
+Desirable/Undesirable Activities ✓ 1

-Community Transportation Options \checkmark ~
+Community Transportation Options ✓ ✓

-Quality Education Areas \checkmark ✓
+Quality Education Areas ~ ✓

-Revitalization/Redevelopment Plans \checkmark ✓
+Revitalization/Redevelopment Plans ✓ ✓

-Stable Communities \checkmark ✓
+Stable Communities ~ 1

-Community Designations \checkmark ✓
+Housing Needs Characteristics ~ ✓

-Phased Development \checkmark ✓
+Community Designations ~ ✓

-Previous Projects ✓
+Phased Development ~ ✓

-Housing Needs Characteristics ✓
+Previous Projects ~

-Economic Development Proximity ✓
+Economic Development Proximity ✓ ✓

-Mixed Income Developments \checkmark
+Mixed Income Developments ✓

 Historic Preservation ~

-Enriched Property Services \checkmark \checkmark
+Enriched Property Services ~ ✓

-DCA Community Initiatives ✓ \checkmark
+DCA Community Initiatives ~ ✓

-Preservation Scoring Criteria \checkmark \checkmark
+Preservation Scoring Criteria ✓ ~